 HAMD – حمد

-Particularly, uttering the dhikr اَلْحَمْدُ لِلّٰهِ (Alhamdulillah), which means all ma’nawî and material ni’mahs and goodness are the works of the Names of Allah, and all thanks and gratitude only belong to Allah (‘Azza wa jalla).
+Particularly, uttering the dhikr اَلْحَمْدُ لِلّٰهِ (Alhamdulillah), which means that all ma’nawî and material ni’mahs and goodness are the works of Allah’s Names, and all thanks and gratitude only belong to Allah (‘Azza wa jalla).

 “Alhamdulillah” is a Qur'anic phrase.
 Its briefest meaning, required by the rules of ‘ilm al-nahw and Bayân1 , is this: